About The College

 What is an Optometrist?

-In B.C., optometrists are health-care professionals who are trained to:
+In BC, optometrists are health-care professionals who are trained to:

 • assess the health of the eye and visual system and how it relates to systemic health